-Delaware Realtors can help their clients buy and build wisely when it comes to wetlands.
-Professional realtors who stay up to date on wetland issues in the state can help their clients avoid problems, and costs, when they buy land or homes in Delaware.
+Delaware real estate professionals can help their clients buy and build wisely when it comes to wetlands.
+Those who stay up to date on wetland issues in the state can help their clients avoid problems, and costs, when they buy land or homes in Delaware.

-As the landowner’s first contact, realtors can educate clients and buyers to make wise choices about properties.
+As the landowner’s first contact, real estate professionals can educate clients and buyers to make wise choices about properties.
 Knowing what wetlands are, where they are, how they work, and what landowners can and can’t do with them before property is purchased can save time and money in the long run.

 To be a wetland, the area or property must have: